jdnick27/js-games/README.md

 An on-screen arrow shows your current aim direction.
 Press the Space key once to start the power meter and press again to launch the ball.
 Try to land it in the hole on the right side of the screen.
 Avoid trees, water, bunkers and hills along the way.
 The green around the hole is slicker, so the ball rolls farther.
 Each hole may have between one and three trees that vary in size, so pay attention to your surroundings.
 If your shot lands in the water hazard a penalty stroke is added and the ball is dropped on the side of the water farther from the hole.
 Press **R** to rehit from your previous location.
 This counts your last stroke and adds a penalty stroke, unless that stroke already incurred a water or out-of-bounds penalty.
+Press **N** to restart the current hole with zero strokes and a new layout.

 The game now features 18 holes played in sequence.
 Each hole's **par** is determined by its distance from the tee: